lah7/gtk3-classic/README.md

 ---

 * CSDs are permanently and totally disabled.
 All windows (menus, tooltips) are decorated only by window manager.
-* Window title is not displayed on headerbar.
-Window subtitle is styled as window title.
+* Window title is removed from headerbar.
+Subtitle is added to native titlebar.
 * Minimize, maximize and close buttons are removed.
-* Application icon is not used on application menu button to avoid duplication of icon from native titlebar.
+* Application icon is not used on application menu button.

 File chooser
 ---